tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 is-u-continuous-𝟚ᴺ p = Σ m ꞉ ℕ , ((α β : ℕ → 𝟚) → α ≡⟦ m ⟧ β → p α → p β)
 ```

-Martín Escardó's file [CantorSearch](https://www.cs.bham.ac.uk/~mhe/agda/CantorSearch.html) uses this explicit definition of uniform continuity
+Martín Escardó's file [CantorSearch](https://www.cs.bham.ac.uk/~mhe/agda/CantorSearch.html)
+uses this explicit definition of uniform continuity
-to prove that ℕ → 𝟚 is searchable on such explicitly-defined uniformly
+to prove that `ℕ → 𝟚` is searchable on such explicitly-defined uniformly
 continuous predicates.

 Using the definition of uniform continuity as above, this can be easily
-extended to any type of infinite sequences ℕ → X where X is a discrete type.
+extended to any type of infinite sequences `ℕ → X` where `X` is a discrete type.

 However, as searchable types coincide with the concept of compactness, we want
 a full-blown constructive formalisation of the Tychonoff theorem:

 ***Theorem (Tychonoff).***
-   Given T : ℕ → 𝓤 is a family of types indexed by the natural numbers, such
+   Given `T : ℕ → 𝓤` is a family of types indexed by the natural numbers, such
-   that every (T n) : 𝓤 is searchable, the type (Π T) : 𝓤 is searchable.
+   that every `(T n) : 𝓤` is searchable, the type `(Π T) : 𝓤` is searchable.

-This theorem of course implies that types ℕ → X (where X is discrete) are
+This theorem of course implies that types `ℕ → X` (where X is discrete) are
 searchable; but in order to prove the Tychonoff theorem we need a much more
 general definition of uniform continuity that does not require the types
-(T n) to be disrete.
+`(T n)` to be disrete.

 ## Closeness functions and extended naturals <a name="closeness"></a>

-We now introduce the idea of a closeness function on a given type X.
+We now introduce the idea of a closeness function on a given type `X`.
-These are binary functions c : X × X → ℕ∞.
+These are binary functions `c : X × X → ℕ∞`.

-ℕ∞ is the type of extended natural numbers (i.e. ℕ extended with a point at
+`ℕ∞` is the type of extended natural numbers (i.e. `ℕ` extended with a point at
 infinity), encoded as decreasing infinitary binary sequences.

 ```agda